sassoftware/saspy/saspy/doc/source/configuration.rst

 Because of the wide range of connection types, there are a number of different access methods that are part of SASPy each of which are used to connect to different kinds of SAS sessions.

 The current set of access methods include `STDIO`_, and `STDIO over SSH`_, `IOM`_, and `HTTP`_.
 The HTTP access method isn't available yet, since it is for an interface which hasn't shipped yet.
 The STDIO access method is only available for Linux SAS; local or remote via passwordless SSH.
 The IOM access method supports SAS on any platform.
 It allows for using a local Windows connection and is also the way to connect to SAS Grid via SAS Grid Manager.
-I can connect to any SAS Workspace Server.
+It can connect to any SAS Workspace Server.

 Configuring all of these various types of connections is actually quite easy.
 There is a single confiuration file in the saspy directory of the repo: sascfg.py.
 This file contains instructions and examples, but this document will go into more details explaining how to configure each type of connection.